bruits/maudit/CONTRIBUTING.md

 # Contributing to Our Open Source Projects

-First, a huge **thank you** for dedicating your time to helping us improve our projects 🧡
+First, a huge **thank you** for dedicating your time to helping us improve Maudit ❤️

+> [!Tip]
+>
+> **New to open source?** Check out [https://github.com/firstcontributions/first-contributions](https://github.com/firstcontributions/first-contributions) for helpful information on contributing

 ## Before Opening Issues